-Steve, married to Sue with two small boys,was a highly ambitious and very successful Sales Manager working for Clarks shoes, enjoying driving 1000 miles a week in four days, then flying to either Scotland or Ireland on the fifth and motivating a large team of shop Managers across the UK.
+Steve, married to Sue and father to two grown men and a grandfather, was a highly ambitious and very successful Sales Manager working for Clarks shoes, enjoying driving 1000 miles a week in four days, then flying to either Scotland or Ireland on the fifth and motivating a large team of shop Managers across the UK.

 Never having had a day off ill, when he was struck by a chronic incurable and progressive illness, multiple sclerosis (MS), eventually forcing him to retire, Steve became deeply depressed.
 His nights were spent on the phone to the Samaritans with a bottle of whisky and prescribed tablets on the table in front of him.
 Then he heard an article on the radio about meditation.